Traversing combinatorial 0/1-polytopes via optimization: Applications

 To generate all cost-optimal spanning trees, we apply Theorem~\ref{thm:algoPLOP-time-c} and combine it with Chazelle's~\cite{MR1866456} algorithm for computing minimum spanning trees, which runs time~$\cO(m\alpha(m,n))$, where $\alpha$ is the functional inverse of the Ackermann function.

 \begin{corollary} Let $H$ be an $n$-vertex graph with edge set~$[m]$, and let $c\in\mathbb{Z}^m$.
-Then for any tiebreaking rule and any initial $c$-minimal spanning tree~$\tT$, Algorithm~\upright{P\sss{}} computes a genlex listing of all $c$-minimal spanning trees of~$H$ by edge exchanges starting at~$\tT$ with delay~$\cO(m \alpha(m,n)\log n)$. \end{corollary}
+Then for every tiebreaking rule and every initial $c$-minimal spanning tree~$\tT$, Algorithm~\upright{P\sss{}} computes a genlex listing of all $c$-minimal spanning trees of~$H$ by edge exchanges starting at~$\tT$ with delay~$\cO(m \alpha(m,n)\log n)$. \end{corollary}

 In both of these results, the initialization time of Algorithm~P\sss{} is the same as the delay, and the required space is the same as for computing a minimum spanning tree.